Tia-Vu/Tia-Vu.github.io/_pages/cv.md

 Research
 ======

-## Proofs for Deductive Databases
+## Proofs of Equality in Deductive Databases
 _Under the guidance of Nate Foster and Ryan Doenges_\
-Designing a proof system for extensions of Datalog to provide methods for debugging queries and verifying the correctness of query results.
+As part of my [MS thesis](https://ecommons.cornell.edu/items/ecd3bf16-e18a-48de-80de-8c7e2d7ff2c1), I designed proof system for extensions of Datalog with equality to provide methods for debugging and verifying the correctness of query results.

 * Created an elegant proof system for the Egglog language (an extension of Datalog with equality saturation)
 * Programmed a verified proof checker in for the proof system in Coq